Children learn the fascinating characteristics and behaviors of animals all over the planet with this interactive, comparative unit plan.

 Talk about the various habitats in which mammals live and the diversity of those places (e.g., whales in the ocean, tigers in the jungle, deer in the forest).

-Ask the children to bring in a book from home about mammals or a stuffed mammal animal.
+Ask students to bring in a book about mammals or a stuffed mammal animal from home.

-- Did the children work well in their groups?
+- Did students work well in their groups?

-- Were the children engaged and on task the entire time?
+- Were students engaged and on task the entire time?

 - How might I do this lesson differently next time?